LucasDelfino92/morrowindsharp/main.md

 ### Shader setup

-We installed a number of shaders at the beginning of Morrowind#.
+We installed a number of shaders at the beginning of Morrowind Sharp.
 If you've followed the optional sections of the guide, then there are a couple of mods that install additional shaders.

 - Run MGE XE in Mod Organizer 2.
 - In the **Graphics tab**, click **Enable shaders**.